8e7an/dotvim/README.md

 For example to add the Vim Signature Plugin (https://github.com/kshenoy/vim-signature) enter:

-`git submodule add https://github.com/kshenoy/vim-signature.git ./pack/kshenoy/start/signature`
+`git submodule add --depth 1 https://github.com/kshenoy/vim-signature.git ./pack/kshenoy/start/signature`

 This will proceed to add this submodule to the DotVim (.vim) repository and clone it down from GitHub.